dhruvparamhans/random_notes/data_types_and_numbers.md

 It's interesting to note: Michael Abrash in
 [*Graphics Programming Black Book*](https://github.com/jagregory/abrash-black-book) (chapter 13)
-says there are plenty cases in which 16-bit values are just enough.
+writes there are plenty cases in which 16-bit values are just enough.
-In a meantime, he has a pity that 80386 and 80486 CPUs has so little available registers, so he offers to put two 16-bit values into one 32-bit register and then to rotate it using ROR (on 80386) or BSWAP (on 80486) instruction.
+In a meantime, he has a pity that 80386 and 80486 CPUs has so little available registers, so he offers to put two 16-bit values into one 32-bit register and then to rotate it using *ROR reg, 16* (on 80386 and later) (*ROL reg, 16* will also work) or *BSWAP* (on 80486 and later) instruction.

-That reminds us Z80 with alternate pack of registers (suffixed with apostrophe), to which CPU can switch (and then switch back) using EXX instruction.
+That reminds us Z80 with alternate pack of registers (suffixed with apostrophe), to which CPU can switch (and then switch back) using *EXX* instruction.

 ## Size of buffer